kstouff4/MeshLDDMMQP/README.md

   - parameters selected corresponding to those used in preprint to generate output seen in Figures 2 and 3
   - description of each parameter follows each parameter declaration in script
   - output files will be written to ./Results
-  - estimated time to completion on standard (12 GB) GPU is
+  - estimated time to completion on standard (12 GB) GPU is 2 hours.